JuliaMath/Roots.jl/docs/src/reference.md

 ## MATLAB interface

-The initial naming scheme used `fzero` instead  of `fzeros`, following the name of the  MATLAB function [fzero](https://www.mathworks.com/help/matlab/ref/fzero.html).
+The initial naming scheme used `fzero` instead  of `find_zero`, following the name of the  MATLAB function [fzero](https://www.mathworks.com/help/matlab/ref/fzero.html).
 This interface  is not recommended, but, for now, still maintained.

 ```@docs
 fzero